 Easy songs sang to the tune of ”Twinkle, Twinkle, Little Star” and ”Frere Jacques” during hand washing or cleaning up the room are nice ways to introduce simple routines.

-Another great way to end your day is to introduce new chant with a visual poster and easy rhythm.
+Another great way to end your day is to introduce a new chant with a visual poster and easy rhythm.
 This song is great for learning new vocabulary and practicing rhyming.
 Goodbye poem – See you later, alligator!

 The idea for the presentation is taken from Twinkl, but it is greatly adapted, and it will be changed even more as we progress with our science day.
 We will have a science day on Friday (or every other Friday, depending on your weekly thematic units), and it will be a semi-guided activity.
 We will discuss the given fact, investigate, draw, and do WebQuests.
 The children will be peer teachers, and the teacher will act as a moderator.
-We will also have a lot of science during the TBI units, so this serves as a more free, almost random scientific discovery.
+We will also have a lot of science during the TBI units, serving as a more free, almost random scientific discovery.

 A new product I added to my classroom – weighted lap book for students with additional educational needs